Leon23N/Leon23N.github.io/index.md

 ---
 layout: frontpage
-title: Student Name
+title: Quanran Jiang
-description: Benjamin Harvey is an Adjunct Professor at The George Washington University.
-He teaches a Data Analytis Introduction and Practicum course.
+description: Quanran Jiang is a student at The George Washington University.
 keywords: statistics, data analytics
 ---